Planning a trip to paradise? Always dreamed of learning how to surf? Here are the best beginner surf spots in Oahu!

 The gentle waves along the windward coast are ideal for families with children who want to learn to surf.

 At Kailua Beach, the surf height usually stays in the 1-3 ft. range, with the chance of bigger waves during the winter season.
-The waves along Kailua Beach are beach breaks, meaning the waves crash on the beach and there are no rocks on the bottom to worry about.
+The waves are beach breaks, meaning the waves crash on the beach and there are no rocks on the bottom to worry about.

 There is plenty of space for beginner surfers to spread out, and waves that offer lefts or rights.

-This is a great beach to take your kids to because the shallow depth makes it easy for parents to push your kid into the wave as it breaks, helping them develop their pop-up skills.
+This is a great beach to take your kids to because the shallow depth makes it easy for parents to push them into the wave as it breaks.

 Just remember – this is not the right place to jump head first off your board.
 Try to fall gently back like a starfish in order to land softly and safely in the shallow water.